Keynote Presentations

 Learning by never giving up: Becoming an overnight success through a thousand failures

 In this presentation designed for small businesses, entrepreneurs, and anyone striving to build a business or meet a challenging goal, Alan takes his audience through his flat-land youth in Memphis, Tennessee, to the summit of Mt.
-Everest and then to become the oldest American to summit K2, the world’s hardest peak, at age 58.
+Everest and then to become the oldest American to summit K2, the world’s most challenging peak, at age 58.

 • Understanding and accepting the IMPACT of those in your life